Chelsea Pensioners reading the Waterloo Dispatch

 The Chelsea Pensioners reading the Waterloo Dispatch, originally entitled Chelsea Pensioners Receiving the London Gazette Extraordinary of Thursday, June 22, 1815, Announcing the Battle of Waterloo, is an oil painting by David Wilkie, commissioned by Arthur Wellesley, 1st Duke of Wellington in August 1816.

-It was exhibited at the Royal Academy summer exhibition in 1822, where it was so popular that a rail was installed to protect it from the thronging crowds.
+It was exhibited at the Royal Academy Exhibition of 1822 at Somerset House, where it was so popular that a rail was installed to protect it from the thronging crowds.
 This was the first time that a rail was needed at the Royal Academy exhibition.
-The painting was retained by the Duke of Wellington and his descendants, and it is displayed at Apsley House.
+The painting was retained by the Duke of Wellington and his descendants, it remains part of the Wellington Collection at Apsley House, but is now on loan to the National Gallery, London.

 Background

 Wellington was introduced to Wilkie by Thomas Graham, 1st Baron Lynedoch in August 1816, the year after the Battle of Waterloo.
 Wellington commissioned Wilkie, who intended to complete the work within two years.
 Willkie specialised in genre painting, but in this work he attempted to combine genre painting with history painting.
 The painting took the relatively novel approach of showing history in a contemporary setting, without adding references to ancient history or the Bible.

 Wilkie prepared a sketch, but it was not viewed by the Duke until March 1819, when he asked for some changes to add more and younger soldiers.
 The work was not completed until 1822.
 After its successful first exhibition, Wilkie asked the Duke for an exceptionally large fee of 1,200 guineas.